Care instructions

 - Requires constant humidity

-- Regular care is important
+- Regular maintenance is important

-Seasonal information
+Seasonal Notes

-Winter (heating period):
+Winter (heating season):

-- Keep an eye on humidity (hygrometer)
+- Keep an eye on the humidity (hygrometer)

-- Use a humidifier if necessary
+- Use a humidifier if necessary.

-- Re-oil more often (wood dries faster)
+- Apply oil more frequently (wood dries faster)

 - Do not place directly next to radiators